 - In order to protect individuals and those accused of malpractice, initial enquiries will be made to decide whether an investigation is appropriate and, if so, what form it should take.
 The overriding principle the school will have in mind is the public interest.
 Disclosure for which there are other specific procedures e.g. child protection or discrimination issues and will normally be referred to for consideration under those procedures. - Some concerns may be resolved by agreed action without the need for an investigation.
-If urgent action is required, this will be taken before any action is conducted. - Within 10 days of a concern being raised you will receive a response: - A) Acknowledging that the concern has been received - B) Telling you whether any initial enquiries have been made - C) Indicating how the matter is going to be dealt with - D) Giving an estimate of how long it will take to provide a final response - E) Supplying with details of staff support mechanisms - F) Telling you why if there is going to be no further action taken - The school will take steps to minimise any difficulties you may experience as a result of making a disclosure.
-For instance, if you are required to give evidence in criminal or disciplinary proceedings the school will arrange for you to receive advice about the procedure - You will need to assure that the matter has been properly addressed.
-Therefore, subject to any legal constraints you will be informed of the outcomes of any investigation.
-You would be expected to keep this information confidential.
+If urgent action is required, this will be taken before any investigation is conducted.

+- Within 10 working days of a concern being raised you will receive a response: - A) Acknowledging that the concern has been received - B) Telling you whether any initial enquiries have been made - C) Indicating how the matter is going to be dealt with - D) Giving an estimate of how long it will take to provide a final response - E) Supplying with details of staff support mechanisms - F) Telling you why if there is going to be no further action taken - The school will take steps to minimise any difficulties you may experience as a result of making a disclosure.
+For instance, if you are required to give evidence in criminal or disciplinary proceedings the school will arrange for you to receive advice about the procedure.